skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Skeeve stands there for a while.
-He gathers some gossip on how the city works, but can't figure out who to see about getting a meeting with the queen.
+He gathers some gossip on how the city works, but can't figure out who to see about getting a meeting with the Queen.
 Finally he gets bored and frustrated.
 He walks to the front of the line and says to someone, "Can I cut in?
 It's very important!"